jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/NewModelAPI.png width="800">
 </p>

-Name your model 'wine-model-yourname'
+Name your model 'wine-quality-yourname'

-For the description add the following
+For the description add the following:

 ```
 Model Endpoint to determine the quality of wine